djpugh/MTfit/docs/source/cli.rst

   -q, --qsub, --pbs

-Flag to set mtfit to submit to cluster
+Flag to set MTfit to submit to cluster

 ---------------------------